List of The Idolmaster episodes: The Idolmaster Shiny Festa

 The following are three original video animation episodes included with the three individual versions of the PlayStation Portable game, The Idolmaster Shiny Festa, released on October 25, 2012.
 They were later released internationally with the iOS version on April 22, 2013.
 Each episode takes place in the same time frame, revolving around a group of idols being chosen to attend a music festival at an island resort, but the idols chosen are different in each version.
-The ending theme song is "Music" by 765PRO Allstars.
+The main theme song is "Music" by 765PRO Allstars.